Check your local area’s network coverage for the UK’s main mobile networks.

-Without complicating things, mobile phone coverage essentially represents the strength of signal or reception you’ll get, both for data and voice calls, in your area.
+Without complicating things, the term ‘mobile phone coverage’ essentially refers to the strength of signal or reception you’ll get, both for data and voice calls, in your area.

 What is mobile phone coverage like in my area?

-You’ll always be able to contact your network provider and ask them for an idea of the coverage they provide in your area.
-However if you’re with EE, O2, Vodafone or Three you can also use Ofcom’s mobile coverage checker.
+If you’re with EE, O2, Vodafone or Three, you can also use Ofcom’s mobile coverage checker.

 Ofcom is the UK’s communication regulator, and they offer a service that lets you check the availability of 4G and non-4G data across the country.

 How does Ofcom’s mobile phone coverage checker work?

 You can enter your postcode into the coverage checker and it’ll tell you what kind of voice, data and enhanced data availability you’ll have.
 Here’s what to look out for: